marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 ---

 # Introduction
-In this article I will describe, how I realized my small site project using `free` services and semi-auto generated pages.
+In this article, I will describe, how I realized my small site project using `free` services and semi-auto generated pages.

 # Problem description
 Some time ago I wanted to realize my tiny project: [Released.info](http://released.info) webpage,